AZBrandCanada/Rust-Encrypted-Dns-Server-DOT-DOH-53/README.md

 # Deployment

-## Option A — Standalone Deployment
+## Option A, Standalone Deployment

 The resolver can terminate DoT and DoH TLS directly.